 Cryptogamie, Mycologie focuses on taxonomy, systematics and phylogenetics, as well as on ecology of all groups of fungi, including those groups that have always been studied by mycologists, such as oomycetes or myxomycetes, but are no longer part of the fungal kingdom.
 Single species descriptions can be accepted only as part of a multi-authored compilation of ten new or epitypified taxa (our 'Fungal Biodiversity Profiles' series).
 Submissions focusing mainly on chemical or on purely floristic or ethnological aspects are strongly discouraged.
 Cryptogamieis a diamond open access journal, free of charges for both the author and the reader and accessible here as soon as published.Cryptogamie is distributed electronically by BioOne®, which provides its archiving in Portico and LOCKSS.

-Previously published issues and articles will be uploaded here before the end of the year 2019.
+Articles published from 2015 to 2018 are now available in open access; previously published issues and articles will be uploaded here before the end of the year 2020.
 They will be published in full open access (diamond).

 Formerly : Revue de mycologie founded in 1936 by Roger Heim (1900-1979) and Jacques Duché (1900-x).
 Including in 1937, Annales de cryptogamie exotique founded by Roger Heim en 1928.